ishouldbesolucky7/public/docs/PRIVACY_POLICY.md

-Privacy Policy for MyFavs
+Privacy Policy for AllTimeFavs
 Effective date: December 20, 2025

 Introduction
-MyFavs ("we", "us", "the App") values your privacy.
+AllTimeFavs ("we", "us", "the App") values your privacy.
 This Privacy Policy explains what information we collect, how we use it, who we share it with, how long we keep it, and your rights.
-By using MyFavs you agree to the practices described here.
+By using AllTimeFavs you agree to the practices described here.

 Data We Collect
 - Identifiers: account `id`, user UUID, `spotify_id` (if you import from Spotify), device identifiers limited to what the OS provides.